Why being in school matters

 If you need to report an absence or tardy, you have four options:

 - Enter the absence into Skyward Family Access.

 - Send a written note to the attendance office.

 Excused absences and tardies are time spent out of school for:

-- Illness—a doctor’s note is required if a student is ill for five or more days in a month, unless the principal, for good cause, waives the requirement
+- Illness—a doctor’s note is required if a student is ill for five (or more) days in a month.

 - Health care appointments

 - Emergencies, including but not limited to a death or illness in the family

 - Religious or cultural activities, including observance of a religious or cultural holiday or participation in religious or cultural instruction